htmd.model module#

 data (

-object) – Optionally you can pass a different MetricData object than the one used to build the model.
+MetricDataobject) – Optionally you can pass a different MetricData object than the one used to build the model.
 For example if the user wants to build a model on distances but wants to plot the FES on top of RMSD values.
-The MetricData object needs to have the same simlist as the Model.
+The MetricData object needs to have the same simlist as the Model.levels (int) – Number of contour levels to use for the free energy surface.

 - Returns: